paholg/paholg.github.io/_posts/2017-04-11-spec-tests.md

 Unfortunately, this fails.
 We can't always convert from `a` to `b`.
 Or, sometimes we can convert from `a` to `b`, but we can't go from `b` to `a`.
 For example, we can convert from SI to the centimeter-gram-second (CGS) system, but only from a subset of SI.
-We can't convert a candela to CGS, for example.
+We can't convert a candela to CGS; there's no unit to represent it.
 In addition, it makes no sense to convert from CGS to SI, as CGS represents electricity and magnitism units in terms of centimeters, grams, and seconds, so such a conversion would be ambiguous.

 What this means is `From` isn't implemented for all possible constants from all possible constants, so we'll get `unimplemented` errors for some of those `into()` calls.